 As noted earlier, the Word of God is truth (John 17:17), and that truth can show us how to avoid danger.
 The psalmist compared it to a light, guiding him through the darkness: “Your word is a lamp to my feet and a light to my path” (Psalm 119:105).
 Having the ability to avoid dangerous situations is a tremendous defense!

 This thought is expanded a little later in the same psalm: “The entrance of Your words gives light; it gives understanding to the simple” (Psalm 119:130).

 When Jesus was preparing for the end of His earthly ministry, He advised His disciples that He would be leaving.
 One of the disciples (Thomas) asked: “Lord, we do not know where You are going, and how can we know the way?”
 (John 14:5).
 Jesus replied, “I am the way, the truth, and the life.
 No one comes to the Father except through Me” (verse 6).

-When God spoke of the historic nation of Israel, He spoke in exactly those terms. “‘For as the sash clings to the waist of a man, so I have caused the whole house of Israel and the whole house of Judah to cling to Me,’ says the LORD, ‘that they may become My people, for renown, for praise, and for glory; but they would not hear’” (Jeremiah 13:11).
+When God spoke of the historic nation of Israel, He used a belt for illustration: “‘For as the sash clings to the waist of a man, so I have caused the whole house of Israel and the whole house of Judah to cling to Me,’ says the LORD, ‘that they may become My people, for renown, for praise, and for glory; but they would not hear’” (Jeremiah 13:11).

 The ancient nation of Israel had a choice: to be encircled by the truth of God’s Word, or embrace the deception.
 They chose poorly, and their nation fell to pieces as a result.

 But that wasn’t just a decision for Israel—it’s a choice we each have to make.
 Putting on the armor of God means dedicating ourselves to truth—and trusting God to guide our steps along the way.

 Will you put on the belt of truth?